acemtp/meteor-meta-extractor/README.md

 Example
 -------

 Go to `example` directory and run meteor inside it.
-You can try the example here: http://meta-extractor.meteor.com